Great Corporate Housing luxury furnished rentals should always exceed the guest’s expectation!

 When working with hallway or stair runners, safety is really your first concern.
 Make sure that they are wide enough that both feet hit the rug as your guests walk.
 Once you’ve got that covered, use a rug pad or rug tape to keep the rug in place.
 Aesthetically, yes, you want some floor to show in a hall or stairway—just make sure no one gets hurt in the process.
 Good design should not be painful!

 Décor expert Kerrie Kelly writes on home design topics for The Home Depot.
 Kerrie is a professional interior designer and the author of My Interior Design Kit.
-A wide selection of area rugs at The Home Depot, including styles reviewed by Kerrie, can be found here.
+A wide selection of area rugs at The Home Depot, including styles reviewed by Kerrie, can be found here at Home Decorators.